davidyard/CS4660FinalProject/README.md

 ## Synopsis

-This is our final project codes and images we utilized.
+This is our final project codes and images we utilized.</br>
+Cuong's part is under Notebook and the images he used is under the imgs folder</br>
+David's part includes the annotation folder which holds the xml files of images and the images are under the train folder

 ## Links
 https://github.com/tzutalin/labelImg - tool used to turn images into xml files